 Urine homocysteine measurement is not useful as renal excretion does not seem to be an important route of elimination.
 Only about 1% of the homocysteine filtered by the glomeruli is normally found in the urine.
 The rest is reabsorbed and metabolized.
 In saying that, some GPs do offer urine homocysteine measurement, as it is easy to collect, however, results should be interpreted with caution as they are only likely to pick up extreme hyperhomocysteineaemia.

 The increased need in clinical chemistry laboratories for methods of homocysteine determination, in correlation with cardiovascular diseases and nutritional deficient status, has led to the development of different analytical methods for measurement.

 Methods include amino acid analysis, high performance liquid chromatography (HPLC), capillary electrophoresis, gas chromatography-mass spectrometry (GC-MS) and immunoassay; HPLC being the gold standard reference method.
 Different total homocysteine measurement methods do usually give comparable results, however, there is variation among methods and between laboratories and so caution should be used in comparing values obtained from different laboratories.
 In saying that, studies have shown that single homocysteine measurements can classify persons with respect to their average plasma homocysteine level quite well.
-However, due to the inter-method and inter-laboratory variability it is important that any monitoring of homocysteine concentrations over time, and with treatment, should be carried out using the same method and the same laboratory.
+However, due to the inter-method and inter-laboratory variability it is important that any monitoring of homocysteine concentrations over time, should be carried out using the same method and the same laboratory.
 Choosing laboratory testing services is a critical process.